A woman sits in an audience as she uses a mobile phone.

 Applying for a new credit card or other types of new credit racks up hard inquiries, or instances when potential creditors look at your credit report.
 These can count against you since a consumer adding credit may be adding debt.

-Retaining an old card may be more valuable than closing the account because closing a card likely lowers your available credit, which can raise your credit utilization ratio.
-If the card is one of your older accounts, canceling can also lower the average age of your credit accounts, which is also a factor in your score.
+Retaining an old card may be more valuable than closing an account.
+When you close a card it could lower your available credit and raise your credit utilization ratio.
+If the card is one of your older accounts, canceling can lower the average age of your credit accounts, which is also a factor in your score.

-When a creditor cancels your card, it has the same effect as canceling a card yourself; your total available credit and length of credit history may change in a way that lowers your credit score.
-If your credit limit is lowered, that will impact your credit utilization as well.
+When a creditor cancels your card, it has the same effect as canceling a card yourself.
+Your total available credit and length of credit history may change in a way that lowers your credit score.
+If your credit limit decreases, it will impact your credit utilization as well.

-While BNPL plans may seem like an easy way to build credit, it’s important to understand that each program is different and some do not report your purchase or payments to credit bureaus, which doesn’t help to raise your score.
+While BNPL plans may seem like an easy way to build credit, it’s important to understand that each program is different.
+Some programs don’t report your purchase or payments to credit bureaus so it won’t help to raise your score.

 Change bad habits to help build your credit score

-First, you may want to structure your budget so you pay your bills just after you get paid when your bank account is flush.
-You can set reminders on your calendar for due dates, and many credit cards allow you to set up email alerts as well.
+Second, you can set reminders on your calendar for due dates.
+Many credit cards, like Discover, allow you to set up email and text alerts as well.
 If you’re paid on a set schedule, consider using an autopay option to pay your bill a day or two after your scheduled paycheck.

 How long does improving your credit score take?